 From Dharamshala bus stand, you can take a bus to McLeodganj (Bus fare is INR 12) or shared taxi (fare is INR 15) or book a taxi (Might cost INR 450)The Trek

 Start your trek from the Main Square in McLeodganj and take a steep and rigid upward walk to your left-hand side and walk for about 45 minutes via the Office of Regional Mountaineering Centre, Dharamshala.
 Turn towards your left side from a three-way intersection to reach Dharamkot.
 You may also take a rickshaw or a cab here (INR 60 and INR 300) to be dropped off at Dharamkot primary school.
 From the left side of the school, there is a trail that will take about an hour through the forests to reach the Gallu Devi Temple.

 There are cafeterias and guest houses here.
 Rest for a while as the trek from here to Triund is a bit tough with some steep curves.
 It takes about three to four hours to reach the top of Triund Hill.

 The trail goes through a beautiful mixed forest of oak, deodar and rhododendron.
 The Mcleodganj Triund trek is easy and can be done by all age groups especially for the first five kilometres.
 The last one kilometre is, however, tiring.
 There are many shops that offer refreshments along the way.Accommodation

-Carry your own tent and set up a camp in Triund.
+You can't pitch your own tent in Triund anymore.
+There are campsites 2kms before the Triund peak which can be booked.
 There are small shops where you can get to Tea and Maggi refreshment.

 There is a Guesthouse by the forest department of Dharamshala, however, make sure to book it in advance.Best time to go